 It’s hard not to fall prey to the American drive to have more.
-We live in a consumer-driven culture—I mean, hell, one of the first idioms I learned was, “keeping up with the Joneses.”
-But as we fritter away our hard earned money on “stuff,” we start to accumulate more than we can actually handle.
+We live in a consumer-driven culture.
+Case in point, one of the first idioms I learned was, “Keeping up with the Joneses.”
+But as we fritter away our hard-earned money on “stuff,” we start to accumulate more than we can actually handle.
 Before we know it, we’re drowning in the byproducts of capitalism.

 Years and years of this “more” mentality has caused a subtle shift in our culture.
 Many of us are starting to seek a more simplified life.
 We’re looking to surround ourselves only with the things we either truly love or truly need.

 However, actually obtaining (and maintaining) such a lifestyle means getting rid of a lot of possessions—and then organizing what’s left.
 Although this may seem like an insurmountable task, it’s ultimately worthwhile.

 Did you know that decluttering and organizing releases endorphins?
 One of the main reasons why these tasks are so satisfying is because our brains are literally pouring on the feel-good chemicals.
 This leads to reduced stress and anxiety and improves our mood!

 One way to really get those endorphins flowing is to take on a task that you perceive to be more difficult or challenging than others.
 For instance, consider organizing your digital photos.
 According to a survey by Everpresent, 83% of families have not consolidated their digital photos into a single library.
 Gathering all of your photos into one place, arranging and labeling them, and then uploading them to an online library or external hard drive can take many hours (or even days).
 That said, the rush you’ll get when the job is done and your precious memories are safe will be well worth it!

 So many of life’s little chores don’t leave you with an observable end product.
 You work and work and work, and… nothing.
 Decluttering and organizing, however, delivers results you can really see.
 And believe it or not, achieving these results can have positive effects in other areas of your life.